FilippoRoveda/RovedaFilippo.EndYearExamination/README.md

 Basically is possible to create and extend a variety of class, such as: a main Application, some type of GameObjects and a lot of Component that modify and increase the GameObjects propierties.

 This Framework is based on SFML Multymedia libreries v:2.5.1, here the link: (https://www.sfml-dev.org/).

 Here some tutorial about it: (https://www.sfml-dev.org/tutorials/2.5/).

+## Step 0: Requirements
+To generate and build the Solution is necessary a VisualStudio version installed(I suggest VS2019).
+To auto-generate documentation is needed Doxygen installed and setted as enviroment variable (If you don't have it installed you may look at the step 2.5).

 ## Step 1: Generate VisualStudio Solution
 The repository contain only loose files without any project or solutions to work on them.